breunigs/hipsterpizza/docs/UPGRADING.md

 ### Starting fresh

-If you decide to start fresh, these files are the files you should save and copy to the new installation, after cloning HipsterPizza with git:
+If you decide to start fresh, these files are the files you should save and copy to the new installation:
 ```
 config/fax.yml
 config/pinning.yml
 db/production.sqlite3
 ```

+You can either use [the manual setup](../README.md#rolling-your-own-copy) like you did before or you can [try your luck using Docker](DOCKER.md).

 ### Instructions